Typicality of periodic optimization over an expanding circle map: Introduction

-For each $f\in \mathcal{C}^1$, one can associate $f$ to a $T$-invariant compact subset $K(f)=K(f,T)$ such that $K(f)$ depends on $f\in \mathcal{C}^1$ in an upper semi-continuous manner and such that $K(f)$ contains the support of all maximizing measures of $(f,T)$ (see Proposition~\ref{prop:setK}).
+For each $f\in \mathcal{C}^1$, one can associate to $f$ a $T$-invariant compact subset $K(f)=K(f,T)$ such that $K(f)$ depends on $f\in \mathcal{C}^1$ in an upper semi-continuous manner and such that the $(f,T)$-maximizing measures are precisely the measures in $\mathcal{M}(T)$ supported on $K(f)$ (see Proposition~\ref{prop:setK}).
 A sufficient condition for $(f,T)$ to have a periodic maximizing measure is that $T|K(f)$ is injective.

-We introduce the {\em Sturmian-like} property as a generalization of the Sturmian property mentioned above.
-We shall show that for ``most" $f\in \mathcal{H}\setminus \mathcal{H}_{per}$, $T:K(f)\to K(f)$ is Sturmian-like, which means that it has only finitely many branching points and outside these branching points, $T:K(f)\to K(f)$ has a continuous inverse (see Definition~\ref{defn:sturlike}).
+We introduce the {\em Sturmian-like} property as a generalization of the Sturmian property mentioned before.
+See the remark after Definition~\ref{defn:sturlike} for a comparison of the Sturmian-like property with similar earlier generalizations of the Sturmian property given in~\cite{Bre06E,Bre06N,HJ07}.
+We shall show that for ``most" $f\in \mathcal{H}\setminus \mathcal{H}_{\mathrm{per}}$, $T:K(f)\to K(f)$ is Sturmian-like, which means that it has only finitely many branching points and outside these branching points, $T:K(f)\to K(f)$ has a continuous inverse (see Definition~\ref{defn:sturlike}).
 To this end, we first show that failing to be Sturmian-like implies existence of a {\em supercritical value} (see Definition~\ref{defn:sc}) which satisfies a certain non-transversality condition.
-Theorem~\ref{thm:Shy}, together with the result of ~\cite{GS24} mentioned above, then implies that $\mathcal{H}\setminus (\mathcal{H}_{per}\cup \mathcal{H}_{st})$ is a countable union of finite dimensionally shy subsets of $\mathcal{H}$, where
+Theorem~\ref{thm:Shy}, together with the result of ~\cite{GS24} mentioned before, then implies that $\mathcal{H}\setminus (\mathcal{H}_{\mathrm{per}}\cup \mathcal{H}_{\mathrm{st}})$ is a countable union of finite-dimensionally shy (see \S~\ref{sse:shy} for its definition) subsets of $\mathcal{H}$, where

 The proof of Theorem~\ref{thm:Shy} is a modification of an argument of Tsujii~\cite{Tsu01} for a closely related transversality problem in the study of linear skew products over expanding circle maps.